arontz/laravel-vue/README.md

 ## Conclusion

-Thank you for choosing to use this assessment project!
-We hope that you find it useful and informative, and that it helps you to showcase your skills in Laravel, Vue.js, and Inertia.
-If you have any questions or concerns, please do not hesitate to contact us.
+Hope that you find it useful and informative, and that it helps you to showcase your skills in Laravel, Vue.js, and Inertia.
+If you have any questions or concerns, please do not hesitate to contact me.